rzxx/runtpl/README.md

-# rtmpl (Run Template)
+# runtpl (Run Template)

 A powerful command-line interface (CLI) tool for automating the creation of AI prompts, code snippets, configuration files, and more, using a flexible templating engine.
 Define your templates once, then dynamically generate content by injecting data from various sources.

-`rtmpl` streamlines repetitive text generation tasks, making it ideal for developers, AI engineers, and anyone who frequently generates structured text.
+`runtpl` streamlines repetitive text generation tasks, making it ideal for developers, AI engineers, and anyone who frequently generates structured text.

 ## Features